The Lab

 Laser Studio

+Design beam patterns, set up mirrors and splitters, adjust colors and intensity.
 Remember laser shows at planetariums?
-This is that, in your browser.
-Design beam patterns, set up mirrors and splitters, adjust colors and intensity.
+This is that, anywhere.

 These started as curiosities.
 If something here resonates, I'd love to hear about it.